Black Twitter: Black women's experience on Black Twitter

-When highlighting Black Twitter, it is important to still acknowledge that it is an intersectional space as Black people have intersecting identities that impact how they engage in spaces and counterpublics.
+Black Twitter is an intersectional space, as Black people have intersecting identities that impact how they engage in spaces.
 As research shows that college-aged women use social media more than college-aged men, Black college-aged women also use social media more than Black-college aged men.
-Digital counterpublics like Twitter have been important spaces for students to resist white supremacy.
-Dr. Marc Lamont Hill has positioned that, Black Twitter "is a digital counterpublic that enable[s]d critical pedagogy, political organizing, and both symbolic and material forms of resistance to anti-Black state violence within the United States."
+Digital spaces like Twitter have been important spaces for students to resist white supremacy.
+Dr. Marc Lamont Hill has positioned that, Black Twitter.
+"Is a digital [space] that enable[s] critical pedagogy, political organizing, and both symbolic and material forms of resistance to anti-Black state violence within the United States".
 It was also mentioned by former CEO Jack Dorsey that Black Twitter is "such a powerful force".
-Although Black Twitter is used to unite black people in the fight against white supremacy, it's also imperative to highlight how Black Women in particular are treated on the platform.
-A study performed by Amnesty International shows that Black Women are the most abused group on the platform.
-That study concludes that Black Women are 84 percent more likely to be targeted than their white counterparts and that they, along with Latinx Women, are faced with more abuse on the platform than any other demographic.
-Now, under Elon Musk's control over Twitter, this has led to the Black community fear that blocked accounts used for harassment, abuse, misinformation and violence could be allowed back on the platform due to Musk's viewpoints on free speech, stating that he will be "very reluctant to delete things."
+Although Black Twitter is used to unite black people in the fight against white supremacy, it is also a space where Black women face disproportionate abuse.
+A study performed by Amnesty International shows that Black women are the most abused group on the platform.
+The study concludes that Black women are 84 percent more likely to be targeted than their white counterparts and that they, along with Latinx women, are faced with more abuse on the platform than any other demographic.
+Twitter’s acquisition by Elon Musk's has led to the Black community fear that blocked accounts used for harassment, abuse, misinformation and violence may be allowed back on the platform due to Musk's differing viewpoints on free speech, stating that he will be "very reluctant to delete things".

-With Black women spending a lot of time on social media, their resistance to white supremacy and creating counter-narratives can be seen through hashtags developed like #BlackGirlMagic, #BlackGirlsMatter, etc. " Social media has become a crucial space for discussing, dismantling, and organizing against anti-Black racism for young Black women."
+With Black women spending a lot of time on social media, their resistance to white supremacy and creating counter-narratives can be seen through hashtags developed like #BlackGirlMagic, #BlackGirlsMatter, etc. "Social media has become a crucial space for discussing, dismantling, and organizing against anti-Black racism for young Black women."

+Black Twitter exodus

+Due to Elon Musk’s involvement in Trump’s campaign and ownership of the platform, accompanying his changes, many Black users have opted to abandon X (formerly known as Twitter).
+More than 115,000 accounts deactivated on the day after the 2024 election, which was the most dropped accounts in a single day since Musk acquired the platform.
+Black users, like many others have been intending to exit from the app since 2022.
+This caused a resurgence in ideation to either find alternatives or join a "Black-owned" social media site similar to Twitter's experience.
+Many have opted to join Bluesky, considered Threads or the Black-owned social media site Spill.